Twinklebear/ChameleonRT/README.md

 cmake .. -DENABLE_METAL=ON
 ```

-You can then pass `-metal` to use the Metal backend.
+You can then pass `metal` to use the Metal backend.

 ### OSPRay